jeffqchen/FamiCoun-Famicom-Front-Expansion-NES-SNES-Adapter/README.md

 Print the front jacket, the plugs and the back.
 The orientation should be pretty self-explanatory when you put them into the slicer.

 Support is required for the front jacket.

+After the print is done, make sure you enlarge the holes for the NES plugs with a 9/64 drill bit, so plugs can go in properly.
+I suggest doing it manually since it's easy to overshoot and destroy the smaller holes at the bottom.
+All this is because if I made the holes any bigger, the slicers would refuse to generate a smooth wall and make the hole not round.

 A different version of the front jacket is provided with a holder design for the cover you take off from the Famicom, so you don't end up losing the original cover easily (however if you already lost yours, you can print a new one.
 I uploaded a design a while back.)